pubnub/pubnub-mcp-server/resources/sdk_docs/unity_configuration.md

 ```
 1

 ```

 ### Description

-Initialize the PubNub Client API context before calling any APIs to establish PublishKey and SubscribeKey.
+Initialize the PubNub client before any API calls to establish credentials (PublishKey, SubscribeKey).

 ### Methods